Skip to main content

 #9

-There are numerous spots to pitch your tent along the Nordschleife.
-Hatzenbach, Adenauer Forst, Metzgesfeld, Wehrseifen and Schwalbenschwanz are popular and accordingly lively.
-The camping and party zone par excellence is found at Brünnchen.
+There are numerous camping options along the Nordschleife.
+Hatzenbach, Adenauer Forst, Metzgesfeld, Wehrseifen and Schwalbenschwanz are popular and bustling. he camping and party zone par excellence is found at Brünnchen.
 The car park here, with its caravan and tent village, embodies the mythical qualities of the Nordschleife like no other section of the circuit.
-Even better, the equally popular Karussel, Wippermann and Pflanzgarten sections are easy to reach from here.
-It’s worth noting that these areas are open for early campers several days before the actual race (from 8am, June 17th to 12pm, June 24).
-None are suitable for those requiring any creature comforts or a good dose of peace and tranquillity, but for motorsport fans they offer the festival of a lifetime.
+What’s more, the equally popular sections of Karussell, Wippermann and Pflanzgarten are easily accessible from here.
+In 2026, these areas are open for early campers on the day before the first race, which this year falls on 14 May 2026, a public holiday.
+The showdown, the 24-hour race, runs from Saturday 16 May 2026 at 3 pm* until Sunday 17 May 2026 at 3 pm*.
+As a campsite visitor, you naturally shouldn’t expect a quiet location with access to a spa area.
+But as a motorsport fan, you know exactly what you’re getting yourself into.

 #10